atomjump/loop-server/config/language-packs/README.md

 eg. "english-spanish-portuguese", and always consists of three files:

 * messages.json
 * chat-inner-messages.json
 * chat-messages.json

+You would typically only include the languages you wish to.
+If you included every language, the javascript files will be slightly larger, which could impact on page loading performance, slightly.

+Then you should put these into your installation, as follows:

 1. The main messages.json should be copied over an existing messages.json file at /config/messages.json